shobhit9sept/CyberLabs-Sessions/CL Paper summaries/VGG/README.md

 3 conv layer of window 3 * 3 = 1 window of 7 * 7

-using 3 convo layer means we get to involve 3 non-linear rectification layers which makes decision making more discriminate.
+Using 3 convo layer means we get to involve 3 non-linear rectification layers which makes decision making more discriminate.
 It decreases number of parameters
 Lets assume there are C number of channels then,
 3 conv layers with window of 3 * 3 = 3(3^2 * C^2 ) = 27C^2